Kyiv was surrounded in 1941 as the Nazis closed in. The Russian army defended the city.

 “We will break them soon,” Hitler had said of the Russians in 1941.
 “It is only a question of time.”

-“Circumstances require us to act resolutely," Russia’s president Vladimir Putin said of his attack on Ukraine.
+“Circumstances require us to act resolutely,” Russian President Vladimir Putin said of his attack on Ukraine.

 The Battle of Kyiv in 1941 was a catastrophe for the Russians.